Yoo Je-won: 2014–2020: Career as director

-After two years Yoo was back with a time-travel themed fantasy drama series Tomorrow, With You.
+After a two-year hiatus, Yoo returned with a time-travel themed fantasy drama series called Tomorrow, With You.
 Starring Shin Min-a and Lee Je-hoon, it was started airing on February 3, 2017, on cable channel tvN.
-This series was not as successful as Yoo previous television series.
-Yoo then worked as assistant ditector of tvN drama Stranger.
+However, this series didn't achieve the same level of success as Yoo's previous television series.
+Following that, Yoo worked as an assistant director under director Ahn Gil-ho on the tvN drama Stranger.

 In 2018, Yoo reunited with Seo In-guk for a South Korean remake of the 2002 Japanese television series Sora Kara Furu Ichioku no Hoshi.
-The adapted Korean version english title is The Smile Has Left Your Eyes.
-Jung So-min and Park Sung-woong joined this project.
+The Korean version was titled The Smile Has Left Your Eyes.
+Jung So-min and Park Sung-woong also joined the project.
 It was first aired on tvN on October 3, 2018.

-In 2019, Yoo reunited with Park Bo-young in tvN drama Abyss, with Ahn Hyo-seop and Lee Sung-jae joined as her costars.
-Theme of the drama was about a man and a woman who have been resurrected from death with different faces with the mysterious soul-reviving bead called Abyss.
+In 2019, Yoo reunited with Park Bo-young in tvN drama Abyss, with Ahn Hyo-seop and Lee Sung-jae joining as her co-stars.
+The drama revolves around a man and a woman who are resurrected from death with different faces through a mysterious soul-reviving bead called Abyss.

-In 2020, Yoo work with writer Kwon In-woo in a fantasy melodrama Hi Bye, Mama!
-The drama was highly anticipated as Kim Tae-hee's comeback drama after five years, joined by rising stars Lee Kyu-hyung and Go Bo-gyeol.
-Drama's storyline depicts the 49-day real reincarnation story of a ghost mother who reappears in front of her husband and daughter who already started a new life after overcoming the pain of bereavement.
-It was aired on tvN from February 22 to April 19, 2020.
+In 2020, Yoo collaborated with writer Kwon In-woo on the fantasy melodrama Hi Bye, Mama!
+The drama was highly anticipated as it marked Kim Tae-hee's comeback after five years, and it also starred rising stars Lee Kyu-hyung and Go Bo-gyeol.
+The storyline depicts the 49-day reincarnation story of a ghost mother who reappears in front of her husband and daughter, who have already started a new life after overcoming the pain of bereavement.
+It aired on tvN from February 22 to April 19, 2020.